solderapp/solder-cli/README.md

 You can download prebuilt binaries from the GitHub releases or from our [download site](http://dl.webhippie.de/solder-cli).
+You are a Mac user?
+Just take a look at our [homebrew formula](https://github.com/solderapp/homebrew-solder).
-If you are missing an architecture just write us on the [Gitter](https://gitter.im/solderapp/solder-api) chat.
+If you are missing an architecture just write us on our nice [Gitter](https://gitter.im/solderapp/solder-api) chat.
 Take a look at the help output, you can enable auto updates to the binary to avoid bugs related to old versions.
 If you find a security issue please contact thomas@webhippie.de first.

 ## Development